seansfkelley/seansfkelley.github.io/_drafts/code-writing-opinions.md

 - declare variables requiring complex control flow in blocks or dedicated functions
 - eliminate variables that can be derived from another

-# If Block Matching

-`if` blocks represent a choice point and control, either implicitly or explicitly, all code that comes after them.
-Prefer using explicit `else` even when it's not strictly necessary: it both provides a visual cue via indentation that the code in question is controlled by the `if` block and also that it _should_ be controlled by that block (rather than, say, sloppy programming leading to an accidental early-abort).

 # Inlining v.
 Factoring Out